Bonobos (apparel)

+In 2017, Walmart purchased the brand for $310 million.
+In April 2023, Express and management firm WHP Global agreed to acquire Bonobos from Walmart for $75 million.
+The deal was completed on May 25, 2023.

 History

 Early history

 Bonobos was founded by Brian Spaly, who began designing men's pants at Stanford Business School that featured a curved waistband, medium rise, and tailored thigh that fit better than khakis and eliminated "khaki diaper butt."
 As demand grew, he and housemate Andy Dunn pursued the project as a business opportunity.

 Initially, the brand was launched exclusively online.
 Dunn cashed in his 401(k) to build bonobos.com and raised a round of angel investment.
 Initial investors included Wealthfront CEO and former venture capitalist Andy Rachleff and JetBlue chairman and founding Bonobos board member Joel Peterson, both of whom had lectured Dunn at Stanford Business School.
 Dunn then moved to New York with 400 pairs of pants that he picked, packed, and shipped from his Union Square apartment.